-POLI ICY STATEMENT 1
+POL LICY STATEMENT 1

 1. Definitions 1

 2. Introduction 1

 3. Ethos 2

 4. Aims 3

-5. Entitlement
+5. Entitlement 4

-6. Implementation
+6. Implementation 4

-o.
-7. Child protection during emergencies
+7. Child protection during emergencies 5

-7. 8.
-Review
+8. Review 6

-CEDURES 1
+PRO DCEDURES 1

-1. Roles and responsibilities
+1. Roles and responsibilities 1

 1.1 The role of the Governing Body

-1.2 1.3 The role of the Head teacher The role of the Designated Safeguarding Lead (DSL)
+1.2 The role of the Head teacher 3

+1.3 The role of the Designated Safeguarding Lead (DSL)
-1.4 The designated teacher for looked-after and previously looked-after children

-1.5 The role of teachers
+1.4 1.5 The designated teacher for cared for and previously cared for children The role of teachers

-1.6 The role of ALL staff (including supply staff and volunteers) 6
+1.6 The role of ALL staff (including supply staff and volunteers)

 2. Supporting pupils at risk 8

-2.1 Children who may be particularly vulnerable and early help assessment 8
+2.1 Children who may be particularly vulnerable and early help assessment 9

 2.2 Children in need

 2.3 Children requiring mental health support

-2.4 Pupils with SEN/Disabilities or physical health issues
+2.4 2.5 Pupils with SEN/Disabilities or physical health issues Elective Home Education (EHE)

+2.5 Children who are lesbian, gay, bisexual or gender questioning

-2.5 2.6 Contextual safeguarding Private fostering
+2.7 Contextual safeguarding

+2.8 Private fostering/kinship care 11

-3. Recognising types of abuse and neglect and significant harm
+3. Recognising types of abuse and neglect and significant harm 11

 3.1 Abuse

-3.2 Physical abuse
+3.2 Physical abuse Emotional abuse

-3.3 Emotional abuse

-3.4 Sexual abuse 12
+3.3 3.4 Sexual abuse

 3.5 Neglect

-3.6 Specific safeguarding issues
+3.6 Specific safeguarding issues 12

-Child Sexual Exploitation (CSE) Sharing nude and/or semi-nude images and/or videos (formerly known as sexting)
+Child Sexual Exploitation (CSE)

+Sharing nude and/or semi-nude images and/or videos (formerly known as sexting) Serious violence
-Serious violence

 Child Criminal Exploitation (CCE) including county lines and modern slavery

-This activity can happen locally as well as across the UK; no specified distance of travel is required.
-For further information see Mental health 14
+Mental health

-Domestic abuse - 'Honour based' abuse (HBA) -
+Domestic abuse - 'Honour based' abuse (HBA)

 Preventing radicalisation

 Children missing from home, care or education

 Homelessness Upskirting

-Other issues covered by Annex B - Keeping Children Safe in Education
+Opskirking Other issues covered by Annex B - Keeping Children Safe in Education

-4. What school staff should do if they have concerns about a child 17
+4. What school staff should do if they have concerns about a child

-5. Dealing with a report from a child
+5. Dealing with a report from a child 19

-6. Induction and training
+6. Induction and training 21

 7. Communication

-8. Record keeping
+8. Record keeping 22

-9. Safeguarding concerns or allegations against adults working with children
+9. Safeguarding concerns or allegations against adults working with children 23

-9.1 Supply teachers and all contracted staff
+9.1 Supply teachers and all contracted staff 27

-9.1 9.2 Non-recent allegations

-10. Concerns or allegations that do not meet the harm threshold (low-level concerns) .
-26

-10.1 Responding to low-level concerns .27

-11. Managing allegations against other pupils (child on child abuse) .
-27

-11.1 Safeguarding concerns or allegations .28

-11.2 Harmful sexual behaviour

-11.3 Minimising the risk of child on child safeguarding concerns

-11.4 Possible actions in response to a concern or allegation against a pupil

-11.5 Risk assessment

-11.6 Unsubstantiated, unfounded, false or malicious reports

-11.7 Working with parents and carers

-12. Whistleblowing .
-32

-13. Supporting pupils with medical conditions .
-34

-14. Alternative provision .
-34

-15. Working with other agencies .
-34

-16. Partnership with parents .
-34

-17. Professional confidentiality and information sharing .
-35

-18. Curriculum and staying safe .
-36

-19. Supervision and support .
-37

-20. Safe working practice 37

-21. Online safety .
-38

-21.1 Managing online filtering and monitoring .38

-21.2 Cyber crime .
-39

-22. Complaints .
-39

-23. Safer recruitment, selection, pre-employment vetting and ongoing vigilance .
-39

-23.1 Childcare Act 2006/Childcare (Disqualification) and Childcare (Early Years Provision Free of Charge) (Extended Entitlement) (Amendments) Regulations 2018 .
-39

-24. Referral to the Disclosure and Barring Service (DBS)

-25. Referral to Ofsted / Local Child Protection Agency .
-40

-26. The use of school premises by other organisations

-27. Safety and suitability of premises, environment and equipment

-28. Summary

-29. , Monitoring and review
+9.2 Non-recent allegations 27 10.
+Concerns or allegations that do not meet the harm threshold (low-level concerns) .
+27 10.1 Responding to low-level concerns .
+28 11.
+Managing allegations against other pupils (child on child abuse) .
+28 11.1 11.2 11.3 Safeguarding concerns or allegations Harmful sexual behaviour Minimising the risk of child on child safeguarding concerns .
+30 11.4 11.5 Possible actions in response to a concern or allegation against a pupil Risk assessment 31 32 11.6 11.7 Unsubstantiated, unfounded, false or malicious reports Working with parents and carers 12.
+Whistleblowing .
+33 13.
+Supporting pupils with medical conditions .
+35 14.
+Alternative provision .
+35 15.
+Working with other agencies .
+35 16.
+Partnership with parents .
+35 17.
+Professional confidentiality and information sharing .
+36 18.
+Curriculum and staying safe .
+37 19.
+Supervision and support .
+38 20.
+Safe working practice .
+38 21.
+Online safety .
+39 21.1 21.2 Managing online filtering and monitoring Cyber crime 22.
+Complaints .
+40 23.
+Safer recruitment, selection, pre-employment vetting and ongoing vigilance .
+40 23.1 Childcare Act 2006/Childcare (Disqualification) and Childcare (Early Years Provision Free of Charge) (Extended Entitlement) (Amendments) Regulations 2018 40 24.
+Referral to the Disclosure and Barring Service (DBS) .
+41 25.
+Referral to Ofsted / Local Child Protection Agency .
+41 26.
+The use of school premises by other organisations .
+41 27.
+Safety and suitability of premises, environment and equipment .
+42 28.
+Summary .
+42 29.
+Monitoring and review .
+42